-Causes of Cloudy Eyes in Dogs: It’s Not Always Cataracts
+Causes of Cloudy Eyes In Dogs: It’s Not Always Cataracts

-Any change in your dog’s eyes should always be taken very seriously.
-This is because not only are your dog’s eyes the key to his soul, but they are also “windows” into your dog’s health.
+If you notice any changes in your dog’s eyes, you should always take them seriously.
+Why is this?
+Well, because not only are your dog’s eyes the key to its soul, but they are also “windows” into your dog’s health.

 The appearance of your dog’s eyes can let you know your dog’s state of health.
 Let’s take a look at what it might mean if your dog has cloudy eyes.

-Six Causes of Cloudy Eyes In Dogs
+6 Causes of Cloudy Eyes In Dogs

 1. Lenticular Sclerosis

 The pupils of your dog’s eyes will, therefore, appear cloudy or hazy as a result of the change in the structure of the lens on your dog’s eyes.
-This is why lenticular sclerosis may sometimes be mistaken for cataracts.
+This cloudiness is why lenticular sclerosis may sometimes be mistaken for cataracts.

 Fortunately for your dog, lenticular sclerosis only occurs in older dogs.
-It also does not affect vision drastically, unless your dog is very old.
-Apart from cloudy eyes, here are other symptoms of lenticular sclerosis.
+It also does not affect vision drastically unless your dog is kind of ancient.

-- Lack of vision.
+- Lack of vision

-- Lack of depth and distance perception.
+- Lack of depth and distance perception

-- Cloudiness in both eyes.
+- Cloudiness in both eyes

-How Lenticular Sclerosis is diagnosed and Treated in Dogs
+How Lenticular Sclerosis is Diagnosed and Treated in Dogs

 When it comes to the treatment of lenticular sclerosis, there is no medication for it.
 However, there is no pain involved when your dog is suffering from this condition.

 This condition results from the inability of the tear glands of the eyes to produce enough tear film.

 Cloudy eyes are one of the clinical signs of pannus.
 The cloudiness that may appear on the cornea is often a result of a non-painful elevated mass.
 This condition may sometimes affect both eyes.
 Pannus is known to occur in older dogs.
-It is also thought to be a hereditary condition.
+Moreover, experts think it to be a hereditary condition.

 However, it’s essential to know that treatment will not cure it once your dog has developed this condition.
 Treatment will only prevent it from progressing and may also reverse some changes.

 4. Corneal Ulcer

-Corneal ulcers are usually very painful.
-You should take your dog for a medical checkup once you notice some cloudiness in the eyes of your canine.
+Corneal ulcers are usually excruciating.
+Therefore, you should take your dog for a medical checkup once you notice some cloudiness in the eyes of your canine.
 You can treat your dog with corneal ulcers by administering antibiotic drops.

-Although glaucoma can affect any dog breed, it is usually common in certain dog breeds like poodles, chow chows and Siberians.
+Although glaucoma can affect any dog breed, it is usually common in certain dog breeds like poodles, chow chows, and Siberians.

 Symptoms of glaucoma include:

-- Dilated Pupils.
+- Dilated Pupils

-- Blinking of the eyes.
+- Rapid Blinking

 Fortunately, glaucoma is treatable.
-Once your dog has been diagnosed with glaucoma, your vet will prescribe drugs that will lower the pressure in your dog’s eyes.
+Once your dog has been diagnosed with glaucoma, your vet will prescribe drugs that lower the pressure in your dog’s eyes.

 The fluid producing cells may also be altered to stop them from producing a lot of fluids.
 This process is known as “cyclocryotherapy.”

 The usual sign of uveitis is cloudiness in the eyes.
 Another sign of uveitis is an intense reddening of the eye that is usually accompanied by severe pain.
-Some of the signs and symptoms of uveitis are similar to those of glaucoma.
+Some of the signs and symptoms of uveitis are similar to glaucoma.

-What You Should Do if You Notice Cloudy Eyes in Your Dog
+Tips For Cloudy Eyes in Your Dog

 It’s normal to worry about your dog.
 If you notice anything shady with those beguiling eyes, then you should take some action.